Financial Protection in Islamic Divorce in Practice

 No automatic asset splitting.
 Islamic law does not automatically divide marital assets 50/50.
 Each spouse retains their personal property.
 Assets purchased with the husband's income are his.
 Assets purchased with the wife's income or mahr are hers.
 Jointly purchased assets require negotiated division.

-This differs dramatically from community property and equitable distribution states in the US, where marital assets are divided regardless of whose income purchased them.
+This differs from community property and equitable distribution states in the US, where marital assets are divided regardless of whose income purchased them.

 The Dual System Challenge

-Maintain financial transparency.
+Financial transparency.
 Both spouses should know the complete household financial picture at all times.
 Hidden assets discovered during divorce create legal complications and violate Islamic requirements for honesty.

 Rebuild emergency reserves.
 Single-income households need larger emergency funds than dual-income households.
 Target six months of expenses minimum.